Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Abstract

 \section{Abstract}

-As fully fault-tolerant quantum computers capable of solving useful problems remain a future goal, we anticipate an era of ``early fault tolerance'' allowing for limited error correction.
+As fully fault-tolerant quantum computers capable of solving useful problems remain a distant goal, we anticipate an era of \emph{early fault tolerance} where limited error correction is available.
 We propose a framework for designing early fault-tolerant algorithms by trading between error correction overhead and residual logical noise, and apply it to quantum phase estimation (QPE).
 We develop a quantum-Fourier-transform (QFT)-based QPE technique that is robust to global depolarising noise and outperforms the previous state of the art at low and moderate noise rates.
-We further develop a data processing technique, Explicitly Unbiased Maximum Likelihood Estimation (EUMLE), allowing us to mitigate \emph{arbitrary} error on QFT-based QPE schemes in a consistent, asymptotically normal way.
-This extends quantum error mitigation techniques beyond expectation value estimation, which was labeled an open problem for the field.
+We further introduce the Explicitly Unbiased Maximum Likelihood Estimation (EUMLE), a data processing technique that mitigates \emph{arbitrary} errors in QFT-based QPE schemes.
+EUMLE provides consistent, asymptotically normal error-mitigated estimates, addressing the open problem of extending error mitigation beyond expectation value estimation.
 Applying this scheme to the ground state problem of the two-dimensional Hubbard model and various molecular Hamiltonians, we find we can roughly halve the number of physical qubits with a $\sim 10\times$ wall-clock time overhead, but further reduction causes a steep runtime increase.
 This work provides an end-to-end analysis of early fault-tolerance cost reductions and space-time trade-offs, and identifies which areas can be improved in the future.